aychen5/personal-site/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hi!
-I am a Data Scientist at the [CUNY Institute for State and Local Governance](https://islg.cuny.edu/) where I support the work of the [NYPD Monitorship](https://www.safetyandjusticechallenge.org/) and the [NYPD Reform and Reinvention Collaborative](https://www.nyc.gov/site/policereform/index.page).
+I am a data scientist at the [CUNY Institute for State and Local Governance](https://islg.cuny.edu/) where I support the work of the [NYPD Monitor](https://www.nypdmonitor.org/) and the [NYPD Reform and Reinvention Collaborative](https://www.nyc.gov/site/policereform/index.page).
 Before moving to New York, I was a quantitative social science researcher at Dartmouth College and a [Bright Line Watch](http://brightlinewatch.org/) Fellow.
 I graduated with a Master's degree in Political Science from McGill University in Montréal, Canada.
 I enjoy wrestling with social science questions.